 Woodlawn Cemetery Circus Train Tragedy

-Is Showman’s Rest haunted?
+Is Showmen’s Rest haunted?

-Laughter and circus music also play at odd hours.
+Laughter and circus music are also heard at odd hours.
 Due to the otherworldly sounds, various EVP and investigation sessions have been conducted by paranormal groups over the years.
 While nothing sinister has turned up on the EVPs, an unusual circumstance of the electronic equipment being jammed or drained of battery life is said to happen quite frequently.